pirapira/eth-isabelle/README.md

 * a Keccak-256 implementation in Isabelle/HOL `KEC.thy` (to be ported to Lem)
 * a RLP implementation (in progress) `RLP.thy`
 * an EVM implementation in Lem `lem/evm.lem`
+* a form of functional correctness defined in Lem `lem/evmNonExec.lem`
 * a relational semantics that captures the callee's nondeterministic behavior `RelationalSem.thy`
 * some example verified contracts in `example`
 * a parser that parses hex code and emits an Isabelle/HOL expression representing the program `parser/hexparser.rb`